Beth Walker (judge): Campaign

 Walker stated that she was running for the Supreme Court of Appeals of West Virginia because West Virginians deserve a fair and impartial court system.
 She stated that she understands the importance of the role of the Supreme Court as an independent branch of government.
 She was generally considered the right-most of the four serious candidates in the 2016 nonpartisan election.
 Those she defeated to earn the spot included then-current Justice Brent Benjamin (the incumbent), former Justice and state Attorney General Darrell McGraw, and future Justice William Wooton.

 Female majority

 Once Walker took office, West Virginia briefly had a female majority on the state Supreme Court for the first time in history.
 At the time, West Virginia was one of 11 states whose top courts had a majority of women.

 Chief justice

-Walker served as chief justice in 2019 and has served again as chief since 2023.
+Walker served as chief justice in 2019 and 2023.